Premenstrual syndrome (PMS)

 - Medication.
 Over-the-counter non-steroidal anti-inflammatory drugs ( NSAIDs) - such as aspirin and ibuprofen - may help relieve symptoms such as headache, backache, cramps, and breast tenderness.
 Medication may be prescribed in cases of severe depression or anxiety.
 Certain antidepressants may be useful to treat severe PMS.
 Oral contraceptives have been prescribed to treat PMS and may be helpful, but there is little data to support their effectiveness.
 The diuretic spironolactone (available on prescription) can reduce the fluid retention of PMS.

 Many women find a benefit from using complementary therapies for PMS.
 Herbal products registered with the regulator MHRA for menstrual cramps and symptoms associated with PMS include agnus castus, horsetail and St John's wort.
 Registration does not mean the products have been tested and found to work but does mean they are made to a high standard and have been in traditional use for many years.
-Seek medical advice before taking any supplement as it may interfere with other medicines.
+Seek medical advice before taking any supplement as it may interfere with other medications.